(Last updated on August 5, 2024.)

 Part width (rate) specifies Part Height (for Horizontal Direction) or Part Width (for Vertical Direction) in direct ratio to the font size of each part.

-Check Expand Last Page to spread last page’s stages to fit in full page.
+Check Expand Last Page to spread the last page’s stages to fit in full page width.

-When Fixed Number/Page Width (or Height) is selected, the number of measures per stage becomes the specified number.
-If Equal Lengths is checked, lengths of measures in each stages will be of equal length.
+When Fixed Number/Page Width (or Height) is selected, the number of the measures per stage becomes the specified number.
+If Equal Lengths is checked, the lengths of measures in each stage will be of equal length.

 See also Stretching and Shortening Length of Measures.